 From the bar we took a quiet, rising side road for half an hour to the hamlet of Soussey, and then a much steeper one which degenerated into a stony wheel track, possibly the remains of a cobbled road, to the top of the escarpment, where an undulating plateau of wheat opened out before us, stretching for miles.
 We joined a small road and set off across it.

 We only met one car in the hour that it took to cross this tranquil upland, and it stopped beside us.

-The occupants were looking for some archaeological site nearby, but we could not help them so they drove on.
+The occupants were looking for some archaeological site nearby, but we had never heard of it, so they drove on.

 The office looked like a station on some long-disappeared railway line (which is what it was, we later discovered).
 There was nobody about, but everything was immaculate – mown lawns, flower beds and a new-looking shower block with copious hot water.